Nuclear pore complex: Structure

-The entire nuclear pore complex has a diameter of about 120 nanometers in vertebrates.
-The diameter of the channel ranges from 5.2 nanometers in humans to 10.7 nm in the frog Xenopus laevis, with a depth of roughly 45 nm. mRNA, which is single-stranded, has a thickness of about 0.5 to 1 nm.
-The molecular mass of the mammalian NPC is about 124 megadaltons (MDa) and it contains approximately 30 different protein components, each in multiple copies.
-In contrast, the yeast Saccharomyces cerevisiae is smaller, with a mass of only 66 MDa.
+The nuclear pore complex (NPC) is a crucial cellular structure with a diameter of approximately 120 nanometers in vertebrates.
+Its channel fuses the inner and outer membranes of the nuclear envelope and varies from 5.2 nanometers in humans to 10.7 nm in the frog Xenopus laevis, with a depth of roughly 45 nm.
+Additionally, mRNA, being single-stranded, has a thickness ranging from 0.5 to 1 nm.
+The mammalian NPC has a molecular mass of about 124 MDa, comprising approximately 30 distinct protein components, each in multiple copies.
+The mammalian NPCs contain about 800 nucleoporins each that are organized into distinct NPC subcomplexes.
+Conversely, the yeast Saccharomyces cerevisiae possesses a smaller mass, estimated at only 66 MDa.